rwbailey00/chimp.py-readme/README.md

 **- make screen bigger (5)**
 increased screen size to 900,700
-**- make monkey move around the outter edges of the window (10)**
-\nmade monkey move around screen edges by introducing top and bottom value checks, same as left or right **- keep score (hits and misses) and display on the screen cleanly and clearly - your design (10)** added score board that tracks if you hit an animal or miss an animal in the top left **- allow user to pause the game (5)**
+**- make monkey move around the outter edges of the window (10)** made monkey move around screen edges by introducing top and bottom value checks, same as left or right **- keep score (hits and misses) and display on the screen cleanly and clearly - your design (10)** added score board that tracks if you hit an animal or miss an animal in the top left **- allow user to pause the game (5)**